 Conversely, if a healthy or otherwise treatable animal has his or her life ended simply to make space for other animals, or for some other reason (e.g., old age, special needs), we consider that animal to have been killed.

-Every day about 2,000 cats and dogs are killed in America’s shelters even though they could have made beloved family pets.
+Every day more than 1,700 cats and dogs are killed in America’s shelters even though they could have made beloved family pets.
 That number doesn’t include approximately 2,000 who are euthanized each day for incurable illness or insurmountable behavior problems.
-Best Friends is working to lower that about 2,000 statistic.
+Best Friends is working to lower that more than 1,700 statistic.

 Achieving no-kill: a multi-faceted approach